onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 There absolutely are ways of redistributing wealth in a way that doesn’t make the receivers ungrateful and lazy and entitled - we just havent figured out how to do it yet
-And also how to compensate those that generate the extra surplus that doesn’t go all to them and have them be not simply willing but genuinely eager to participate in something greater than themselves
+And also how to compensate those that generate the extra surplus that doesn’t go all to them and have them be not simply willing but genuinely eager to participate in something greater than themselves instead of redistributing which requires taking which feels less pleasant than gaining feels pleasant - what if people didn't accumulate that much resources for personal consumption in the first place? what if they were compensated in different ways? what if there was a system that actually deserved your taxes / fair share, one which is more efficient even than markets as they exist today? people don't want to get taxed not only because they want more for themselves, but also because governments are the biggest wasters in the world loss aversion - loss hurts like a BEEP

+we (this new system) don't want to be voted into government - we don't need it - we'll simply make an alternative that people will eventually flock to - one which delivers the goods and outperforms the current system on EVERY SINGLE METRIC worth outperforming
+This system will wipe the floor with any other - nothing will be able to compete and every competing power structure will join in their best  newly understood and deeper self interest - not out of fear but through a combination of seduction, shame, and consensual indoctrination

+and hey - I'll practice what I preach - I'll be the first to opt-in to this system and I will not be a billionaire or eventually a trillionaire, I'll consume according to the personal curve and I'll strive to steer as much cultural and economic capital as I deserve and have earned - according to the second curve - and all of that accounting will happen on this reputational system - the new arena

 Infinity is on the event horizon of existence - the question is do we want it badly enough